harvard-edtech/caccl-deploy/README.md

 By default you will get a single instance of type "t3.medium".
 We turn slow query profiling on by default.

-Including either type of database in your deploy configuration will result in a bastion host being added to the stack resources to facilitate ssh tunnelling connections to the database.

-The `caccl-deploy connect ...` command can be used for creating ssh port-forwarding tunnels via the bastion host to the db instances.
-A shell script, `bin/docdb.sh` is also included.
-It might work out of the box or at least be useful as a starting point.
+The `caccl-deploy connect ...` command can be used to reach the db instances from outside the VPC.
+It provisions an ephemeral, on-demand bastion instance and establishes an SSM port-forwarding tunnel through it.
+See the `connect` command docs below.

 ##### Common db options